MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 Because the feature **Awareness between ledger settlement and year-end close** is enabled, reversals of the year-end processing aren't allowed if the opening transactions have been settled in the new fiscal year.
 Either reverse the ledger settlement in the new fiscal year 2023 before reversing the 1/1/2022 year or close 1/1/2022 year again, but only for new adjusting entries.
 Reclosing the year for adjustments only is accomplished by disabling the General ledger parameter **Delete existing year-end entries when re-closing the year**.

 ## General ledger: Why isn’t the ledger settlement automation processing December’s ledger settlement transactions?
 The **Automate ledger settlements** feature will run the automation for transactions dated from the first day of the fiscal year to the current date that the occurrence executes.
-You may need to adjust the execution date of your occurrence to ensure that it is run in December, for fiscal years that end on December 31.
+You may need to adjust the execution date of your occurrence to ensure that it's run in December, for fiscal years that end on December 31.
 For example, assume that you have an automation set up to run monthly on the first day of the month.
 It will be executed on December 1st, 2022 and is scheduled to run on January 1st, 2023.
-It is recommended to alter the January 1st, 2023 occurrence to run instead on December 31, 2022.
+It's recommended to alter the January 1st, 2023 occurrence to run instead on December 31, 2022.
 This will ensure that the transactions dated December 2-31 will be considered for automatic settlement.

-## General ledger: What is the difference between Reverse year-end close action and Delete existing year-end entries when re-closing the year parameter for year-end close?
+## General ledger: What is the difference between Reverse year-end close action and Delete existing year-end entries when reclosing the year parameter for year-end close?
-Confusion might exist over the difference between the **Reverse year-end close** action, and the **Delete existing year-end entries when re-closing** parameter in General ledger (**General ledger > Ledger setup > General ledger parameters**).
+Confusion might exist over the difference between the **Reverse year-end close** action, and the **Delete existing year-end entries when reclosing** parameter in General ledger (**General ledger > Ledger setup > General ledger parameters**).

 Select the **Reverse year-end close** action when running the year-end close process to delete all closing balance and opening balance entries, as if the year-end close had never been run.
 The vouchers will be deleted.
-The year-end close will not run again automatically.
+The year-end close won't not run again automatically.
 To run the year-end close, select the **Run year-end close** action.

 The **Delete existing year-end entries when re-closing the year** parameter in General ledger is used only when running (not reversing) the year-end close.
-If that parameter is set to **Yes**, all closing balance and opening balance entries will be deleted and the year-end close will run again.
+If that parameter is set to **Yes**, all closing balance and opening balance entries will be deleted, and the year-end close will run again.
 This process is used when the organization wants all transactions, including adjustments since the last year-end close, to be posted in a single accounting entry for the closing balance and opening balance entries.

 If this option is set to **No**, all closing balance and opening balance entries remain.
-They are not deleted.
+They aren't deleted.
 Instead, a new closing balance and opening balance entry will be created for only the delta or new transactions posted since the last year-end close for that fiscal year.

 > [!NOTE]
 > The closing balance entry is created in the year being closed.
 This only occurs if the **Create closing transactions during transfer** parameter in General ledger is set to **Yes**.
 The opening balance entry is always created, because this is the beginning balance for the next year.